vladdez/snow-crash/method.md

 - additional language: perl
 - used functions: curl
 - method: inject a command using localhost, but use regex as argument to pass through defence inside the code
-- defence: lowercase to uppercase, more than one letter
+- defence: lowercase to uppercase, delete string with whitespace

 ## 13.
 - attack: binary analysis
 - hint: ./ltrace ./level13 -  we expected 4242
 - exploited function: getuid, cmp
-- method: find register with user id and change it to the id of the user with higher rights
+- method1: find register with user id and change it to the id of the user with higher rights
+- method2: breakpoint on geuid, jump on the string with je (jump if equal)
-- used functions: gdb (disass, r, set,  c)
+- used functions: gdb (disass, r, set, c, jump), objdump
-- hint:
+- hint: UID 42 should run this binary

 ## 14.
 - attack: binary analysis